cofenberg/unrimp/External/Renderer/OpenGL/Readme.txt

-The official OpenGL extension headers from http://www.opengl.org/registry/ downloaded at April 21, 2018
+The official OpenGL extension headers from http://www.opengl.org/registry/ downloaded at February 10, 2019

 "gl.h" and "glx.h" are from MesaLib 10.2.2
 - Removed "GL_ARB_multitexture" from "gl.h" since it's part of "glext.h"